tytydraco/yessleep/out/My_wife_and_I_took_things_too_far_on_April_Fools_Day.md

 “*RUN!*” I screamed, grabbing my wife’s hand.

+As I turned to flee, one of the creature's gnarled fingers tore into my forearm, leaving a jagged wound that is still festering as I type now.

+I yelped and pulled Monica away, hoping to save her from that fiend.

-I tore her down the stairs, feeling the warmth of her hand in mine this time—I’d finally pried her away from the landing.
+As we tore down the stairs, I felt the warmth of her hand in mine this time; I’d finally pried her away from the landing.
 Away from the terrifying pursuer.
 Its spectral energy clung to our world, blaming us for its demise, and I didn’t plan on letting it rob us of life too—of bringing us into its world.

 There came a rush of freedom both physical and supernatural as I rushed through the front door and the air hit my face.
 The unliving thing was bound to its resting place.
 It could not follow beyond that threshold.